icaros-usc/pyribs/docs/tutorials.md

 pip install ribs[examples]
 ```

-Below is the list of tutorials, sorted roughly in order of difficulty.
+Below is the list of tutorials, sorted roughly in order of "difficulty."

 | Name                                | Description                                                          | Archive                             | Emitter | Optimizer |
 | ----------------------------------- | -------------------------------------------------------------------- | ----------------------------------- | ------- | --------- |